Calendar of Events

 Examining Sexually Explicit Media: Tools for Conversations with Youth

-Sexually Explicit Media (SEM) is one way that youth are learning about sexuality.
 Using the lens of media literacy education, this interactive, one-day training will provide educators, youth workers, and professionals with an opportunity to explore how pornography can play a role in young people's sexual development and sexuality, their awareness of gender and gender stereotypes, consent, sexual behavior, bodies and body image, healthy and unhealthy relationships, and sexual identity.
-Participants will learn strategies to teach critical thinking skills about media literacy, how to discuss SEM with young people, and leave with activities to utilize in the classroom.
+Cost: $195

 May Lunch-N-Learn: Preventing Sexual Violence—Understanding the Bystander Effect

 This session delves into the bystander effect and how to empower individuals to intervene effectively in preventing sexual violence.
 The training provides strategies for fostering a culture of accountability, recognizing opportunities to act, and creating supportive environments where bystanders feel confident to speak up and act against sexual violence.
+Free

 The ASKQ: A new measure of youth sexual health knowledge!